majumper87/majumper87.github.io/AlgorithmsAndDataStructure.md

 ## Narative

 The artifact I chose to use for Algorithms and Data Structures comes from CS - 340 Client/Server Development.
 In the project, I used PyMongo to work with the MongoDB database.
-Also within this project, I had to create a user/password to connect with the MongoDB.
-For my enhancement, I wanted to remove the "in text" username and password variables and also include hashing to store the user passwords.
+Also within this project, I had to create user and password variables to send as arguments in order to connect with the MongoDB client.
+For my enhancement, I wanted to remove the "in text" username and password variables and also include hashing to store the usernames and passwords in a datase and create a Login Window to access the Create, Update, and Delete functions in a separate Update Window.
 #### ProjectTwoDashboard
 In the begining of the program, you can see that the username and password are stored in plain text.
+These variables are then sent to the animalShelter.py program to connect to the MongoDB client to perform CRUD actions in MongoDB.
 ```
 from jupyter_plotly_dash import JupyterDash